rkhan06/express-prisma-auth/README.md

 #### POST /signup

-  - Description: Registers a new user.
+  - Description: Creates a new user.
   - Request Body:
     - email (string, required): The user’s email.
     - password (string, required): The user’s password.
     - Other optional fields as defined in your Prisma schema (e.g., firstName, lastName).
+  - Response Body:
+    - success (boolean): Indicates whether the request was successful.
+    - message (string): The response message

 #### POST /login